Ellen Degeneres Shocks Her Audience With A $1 Million Giveaway

 During the taping, Ellen encouraged the audience members to look beneath their seats, telling them that anyone with a box of Cheerios would win a prize.
 When every member revealed a box, Ellen made the whopping announcement that everyone in the studio would be splitting $1 million.
 The studio seats 400 so, potentially, 400 people walked away with $2,500 each.

-Ellen always ends each show by saying “be kind to one another”, and, through her encouragement, many people reaped the benefits of One Million Acts of Good.
+Ellen always ends each show by saying “be kind to one another,” and, through her encouragement, many people reaped the benefits of One Million Acts of Good.
 She ended Thursday’s taping by saying she hoped people would continue to pay it forward and share the good.